YashwanthM139/MovieBook/README.md

-Please find the code part of the deliverables in rest_api.zip.
+**Introduction:**
+A small demonstration to build restful application in c++ to perform CRUD operations on movie booking database.
+A sample database is created.
+And restful api's are provided to perform ticket booking.
+Built application is present in app directory.
+Application is built with meson build system on a linux x86_64 [ubuntu 18.04] system.

-Required libraries are placed in libs folder and also mentioned in meson.build.
+Required libraries are placed in libs folder.
-Application(crud) is present in builddir directory.
-Routes of rest api to perform db operations is present movieEndPoint.h (Controller).
-I’ve tested it currently using postman.

-Have used following libraries:
+C++17 is required for compilation as a dependency for some of the features and libraries.

+**Following libraries are used:**
-SOCI- for db connection management
-Pistache - for rest end points
+SOCI- for db connection management mysqlclient - for interaction with mysql database Pistache - for rest end points creation
 Jsoncpp - for Json based operations

-Rest endpoints:
+**Rest endpoints:**
 user/register
 user/login
 movie/listMovies